The 12 Invisible Barriers to Retail Execution

 A sample checklist for making their job easier could look like this:

-- Use Field/district managers to prioritize information to stores – and give them a tool to direct store focus and monitor progress.
+Use Field/district managers to prioritise information to stores – and give them a tool to direct store focus and monitor progress.